ClaytonMoniz/NSU-Capstone/README.md

 3. The [Models](Models) folder contains all the models that were made.
 4. The [SourceCode](SourceCode) folder contains all of the source code for the game.
 5. The [ZombieShooterSetup](ZombieShooterSetup) folder contains everything that is needed for installing the game.
+6. The [testing](testing) folder contains the images and the python file used for testing with PyAutoGUI